 - School staff members faced with an emergency affecting the health and welfare of a student will exercise their discretion and judgment as to procedures for handling the emergency, following established policy and procedural guidelines as far as possible.
-In the event that a student's parent or guardian cannot be reached, the school officials will act to safeguard the student in a reasonable way. - Schools are sometimes faced with emergencies that require the total cooperation of staff members and students.
+In the event that a student's parent/guardian cannot be reached, the school officials will act to safeguard the student in a reasonable way. - Schools are sometimes faced with emergencies that require the total cooperation of staff members and students.
 The Jackson County schools have detailed plans for operating under such emergency conditions as fire, tornado, flood, severe weather, explosions, and other emergencies. - Fire drills and other emergency preparedness measures are a regular part of each school's program.
 Detailed instructions for emergency operations will be outlined to all students at their respective schools.
-Students are expected to learn the procedures to be followed under emergency conditions and to cooperate fully with the supervising teacher, staff, and/or administrator during drills and/or the actual event of such an emergency. - When a decision must be made to close or dismiss any school(s) within the Jackson County School District, the superintendent or his/her designee will notify local radio and television stations.
-Parents/ Guardians and students should listen for announcements from these media outlets and/or contact the school district's homepage on the Internet.
-Callouts via telephone or other appropriate technology will be attempted as necessary. - Fire drills are of importance in training the students to conduct themselves in an emergency which might affect all students.
+Students are expected to learn the procedures to be followed under emergency conditions and to cooperate fully with the supervising teacher, staff, and/or administrator during drills and/or the actual event of such an emergency.
 The teacher will instruct all classes as to the procedure and exit to follow.
 Each room will use a certain exit, and it is necessary that each student follow the directions of the teacher in order that the building may be vacated in the shortest time possible.
 All students will leave the building as quickly as possible.
-(JCSD Policies EBBC and EBBC-R)
+See JCSD School Board Policy EBBC and EBBC-R. - When a decision must be made to close or dismiss any school(s) within the Jackson County School District, the superintendent or his/her designee will notify local radio and television stations.
+Parents/Guardians and students should listen for announcements from these media outlets and/or contact the school district's homepage on the Internet.
+Callouts via telephone or other appropriate technology will be attempted as necessary.